oscaribv/pyaneti/README.md

 Now you can see that the fitted parameters are different in comparison with the values given by _test_.

-If you have some RV and/or transit data, you only have to put the name of your data files, change the prior ranges and start to fit your data!
+If you have some RV and/or transit data you only have to put the name of your data files, change the prior ranges, and start to fit your data!

 #### Parallel run